Aaron Van Beek, CEO

 • Michelle Pomrenke, Board Secretary and Volunteer Coordinator, resides in Sioux Center.
 She has been employed by Sioux Center Chiropractic since 2012.
 Michelle is an avid music lover and in her free time she enjoys playing guitar and dabbling in home improvement projects.
 She is a member of the Doornink-Brunsting American Legion Auxiliary Unit 199.
 Her commitment to Midwest Honor Flight can be credited to both of her grandfathers having served in World War II - one in the US Army and one in the US Army Air Corps.
 Michelle received the call to help with the first Mission and has been involved with Midwest Honor Flight ever since.
 When asked what each of these Missions mean to her, Michelle says, "It is an honor to humbly serve those who served first."
 Michelle joined the Board of Directors in 2018.

-• Russell Wentz is an Air Force Veteran and currently works as a firefighter in Sioux Falls.
-He has been an EMT for 20+ years as well as a CPR instructor.
+• Russell Wentz is an Air Force Veteran and retired from Sioux Falls Fire Rescue after a 20 year career.
+He has been an EMT for 30 years as well as a CPR instructor.
 He lives in Canton, SD with his wife Kim, and 3 children, Jesse, Kambree, and Reed, where he is active in the community.
 As a lifetime VFW member, he continues his military support as an active member of their honor guard.
 Russ volunteers his time in the community by coaching softball in the summer months and is the Troop Trainer and Troop Committee Chair for the Canton Troop 60 Scouts.
 After serving as a Guardian for Midwest Honor Flight, Russ joined the Board of Directors to become more involved in supporting all Veterans.
 “I just want to make sure that every Veteran has the opportunity to safely get to see their memorials in Washington DC.”
-This is the reason he goes on flights as a medical team member, where his prior military training serves his Veteran Brothers and Sisters.
+This is the reason he goes on flights as a medical team member, where his prior military and Firefighter training serves his Veteran Brothers and Sisters.
 Russell joined the Board of Directors in 2019.